-Wondering if the valves need to be adjusted on your 4 stroke dirt bike?
-Letting them go too long can turn into major engine problems.
-Are there actually signs that tell me when the valves are needing an adjustment?
+Wondering if the valves need to be adjusted on your 4 stroke dirt bike or how much it might cost?
+Letting them go too long can turn into major engine problems, but let’s figure out this problem before it gets that far.

-In this article we’ll look at the top signs and symptoms of a 4 stroke dirt bike that needs the valves adjusted.
-You’ll also learn what causes it, how to help prevent it, and how often you should be doing this routine maintenance.
+In this article, I’ll show you the most common symptoms of a 4 stroke dirt bike that needs the valves adjusted, what causes it, how much you it will likely cost, how to help prevent it, and how often you should be doing this routine maintenance.

 What Happens When You Don’t Do A Valve Adjustment?

-Aside from the symptoms above, not adjusting your valves can and will bring bigger consequences.
+Aside from the symptoms above, not adjusting your dirt bike valves can and will bring bigger consequences.

 If you’re fortunate, the valve will just burn enough away to lose compression and the engine will stop running.